0xAlcidius/Sigillum/README.md

 go run ./bin/main.go --payload "Sigillum is cool!" --key "secret" --filename "my_image.png"
 ```
 ### Usage in code
-To implement Sigillum in your own code, first of all make sure your code complies with the CPL license.
-That said, make sure you have Golang installed.
+To implement Sigillum in your own code, make sure you have Golang installed.
 You can use Sigillum as follows:
 ```go
 import (
 	"fmt"